ProjetPP/PPP-QuestionParsing-ML-Standalone/README.md

 ###Generate the data set

-The goal of ppp_questionparsing_ml_standalone/Dataset.py is to transform English questions in a vectorized form that is compatible with our ml model, according to a lookup table.
+The goal of ppp_questionparsing_ml_standalone/Dataset.py is to transform English questions in a vectorized form that is compatible with our ML model, according to a lookup table.

 The english data set of questions is in the file: data/AnnotatedQuestions.txt Compile the data set with the command: